MatthijsKamstra/haxephp/09flatfile/example.md

 1. Open your terminal
 2. `cd ` to the correct folder where you have saved the `php.hxml`
-3. type `haxe php.hxml`
+3. Type `haxe php.hxml`
-4. press enter
+4. Press enter

 You could build everything directly in the terminal.